sungsoo-ahn/2025/_posts/2025-04-28-imagenet-flaws.md

 Some of the issues, like the presence of image duplicates and near duplicates, may create an opportunity for performing meta-experiments.
 For instance, what if two methods with identical overall performance on ImageNet-1k differ significantly in accuracy on duplicates?
 What is the interpretation of a situation where a method performs well on classes with many incorrectly labeled images?

 In many areas of computer vision, models reached accuracy comparable to the so-called ground truth, losing the compass pointing to better performance.
-As we have seen, improving ground truth quality is not a simple task of checking and re-checking, but touches some core issues of both vision and language modeling.
+As we have seen, improving ground truth quality is not a simple task of checking and re-checking, but touches on some core issues of both vision and language modeling.
 This blog is a small step towards resetting the compass for ImageNet-1k.